thundercore/developers-portal/docs/get-wallet.md

 ![alt-text](assets/img/wallet/hubbit8-1.PNG)

+You can set a amount if you want to receive a specific amount from another address.

 ![alt-text](assets/img/wallet/hubbit9.PNG)

-You can also set a amount if you want to receive a specific amount from another address

- ### Buy Thunder Token
+ #### Buy Thunder Token

  If you don't have any Thunder Token (TT).
 [Try get some](https://www.appcenter.games/ttget) now.

- ### Where is my wallet address?
+ #### How to get my wallet address?

  Please go to receive page and click on the icon at the top right then you will see as below: